dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 ## 3A.
 Begin of year reservoir storage

-In year, beginning of year reservoir storage is the Lake Powell and Lake Mead volumes specified in Section 1B.
+In Year 1 (Column C), beginning of year reservoir storage is the Lake Powell and Lake Mead volumes specified in Section 1B.

-In subsequent years, the Lake Powell and Lake Mead storage volumes are the volumes decided by parties at the end of the prior year.
+In subsequent years (Columns D, E, …), the Lake Powell and Lake Mead storage volumes are the volumes decided by parties at the end of the prior year.

 ## 3B.
 Calculate Powell + Mead Evaporation